-The ubiquitousness of delicate orchids is a result of their undeniable beauty and easy-to-care nature.
+The ubiquity of delicate orchids is a result of their undeniable beauty and easy-going nature.
 Because of the diverse types available, these fascinating blooms convey lots of meanings and often serve as symbols for many cultures across the globe.

 In Ancient Greece, orchids were believed to affect an unborn child’s gender upon conception.
-If the father was to eat large orchid tubers, the child would turn out to be a boy.
+If the father was to eat a large orchid tuber, the child would turn out to be a boy.
 If the mother consumed smaller and thinner tubers, the child would turn out to be a girl.

 Generally, orchids are known as a symbol of pure love, beauty, luxury, and toughness.
-What’s more the orchid is thought to bring a number of positive benefits to the energy of a home in Feng Shui.
+They are also believed to bring a number of positive benefits to the energy of a home in Feng Shui.

-Different colors of orchids are representative of different meanings.
+Each different orchid color has a different meaning.
 As with other known white flowers, white orchids are a symbol of purity and innocence.
-They are also often associated with luxury, elegance, and reverence.
+They are also often associated with luxury, elegance, reverence, and fertility.

 Another well-received type is pink orchids.
 These flowers symbolize grace, femininity, and joy.
 Yellow orchids, on the other hand, are a symbol of friendship and the start of something new.

-Purple orchids represent admiration, respect, and royalty, while orange orchids often depict boldness, pride, and positivity.
+A purple orchid represents admiration, respect, and royalty, while the orange orchid often depicts boldness, pride, and positivity.

 Cultural Significance of Orchids

-The flowers of orchids also play important roles in different parts of the world.
+This beautiful flower also plays important roles in different parts of the world.
 Several countries and cities in the world consider orchids as their national flowers.
 One example is Shaoxing, China, which considers orchids as its official flower.

 Likewise, Venezuela regards these delicate beauties as its national flower.
 A specific orchid species, the Cattleya mossiae, is Colombia’s national flower.
-Honduras and Costa Rica also consider orchids as their national flowers – the Rhyncholaelia digbyana for Honduras, while the Guarianthe skinneri for Costa Rica.
+Honduras and Costa Rica also consider orchids as their national flowers – the Rhyncholaelia digbyana for Honduras, and Guarianthe skinneri for Costa Rica.

-Singapore’s national flower is also a part of the orchid family – the Singaporean Orchid, or also called as Princess Aloha orchid, Papilionanthe ‘Miss Joaquim’, or Vanda ‘Miss Joaquim.’
+Singapore’s national flower is also a part of the orchid family – the Singaporean Orchid, also called Princess Aloha orchid, Papilionanthe ‘Miss Joaquim’, or Vanda ‘Miss Joaquim.’